Murmele/freecad-scripts/README.md

 rz- (rotate -90 degrees around Z axis)

+**Scaling** - *Scale the part by the given amount (around the origin)

+s=f (scale the part by scaling-factor 'f')

+**Pin Offset** - *Automagically offset the position of the part along a given axis such that pin-1 is at zero on that axis*

+p=[x|y|z] - Specify that we want to auto-align pin-1 along a given axis

+This option can save a *lot* of time either adjusting the 3D model so that pin-1 (for THT parts) is at the origin, or adjusting the offset of the WRL file in KiCAD so that it matches the footprint.
+This is the most complicated command but provides powerful functionality if used correctly.
+The file-name of the input STEP file needs to include pin-count and pitch information, in the format '*pins*x*pitch*mm' (for example: *JST_PUD_S34B-PUDSS-1_2x17x2.00mm_Angled.STEP*) will be evaluated as 17 pins, 2.00mm pitch.

+*Note: Yes, this part actually has 34 pins, but it's split into two rows, and it is the pins-per-row that we are really interested in.*

+For example, if the pins are distributed along the x-axis, we can use the command 'p=x'.
+The script will first center the part on the x-axis, and then offset it by the requisite amount such that pin-1 is at the origin.

 **Alignment** - *align one of the sides of the part with the origin*